Qendresa Krasniqi

-Qendresa Krasniqi (born 28 June 1994) is a Kosovan-born Albanian footballer who plays as a midfielder for Albanian Women's National Championship club KFF Vllaznia Shkodër and the Albania women's national team.
+Qendresa Krasniqi (born 28 June 1994) is a footballer who plays as a midfielder for Swiss Women's Super League club Basel.
+Born in Kosovo, she plays for the Albania national team.
+She also represented Kosovo in a 2017 FIFA international window.

 Club career

 Krasniqi has played for KFF Hajvalia and Swiss club Yverdon.

 International career

 Born in Kosovo, Krasniqi is of Albanian descent.
 She made her debut for Albania in an official match on 2 June 2016, shortly before Kosovo was accepted as a member of both UEFA and FIFA, so she could play for Kosovo despite her previous official appearance for Albania.
 In March 2017, she played for Kosovo at the Turkish Women's Cup, a friendly competition.
 A month later, she played three new official matches for Albania, so she became definitely cap-tied to Albania.